Diamantino (film): Reception

-In an article written for Cinemascope, author Josh Cabrita praises Daniel Schmidt and Gabriel Abrantes' directing abilities saying, "Abrantes and Schmidt broach issues such as the refugee crisis, neo-fascism, and surveillance technology with a camp concoction that effortlessly flattens this tapestry of topicalities."
+In an article written for Cinemascope, author Josh Cabrita praises Daniel Schmidt and Gabriel Abrantes' directing abilities, saying: "Abrantes and Schmidt broach issues such as the refugee crisis, neo-fascism, and surveillance technology with a camp concoction that effortlessly flattens this tapestry of topicalities."

-The Guardian gave Diamantino three out of five stars saying that, "The film is fun, but, for all its inventiveness, it's a bit tame, with its nice-but-dim hero.
+The Guardian gave Diamantino three out of five stars, saying: "The film is fun, but, for all its inventiveness, it's a bit tame, with its nice-but-dim hero.
 But Diamantino is never dull."

-The film was also given three out of four stars by film critic Peter Sobczynski on Roger Ebert's film review website, rogerebert.com.
+The film was also given three out of four stars by film critic Peter Sobczynski on Roger Ebert's film review website.
 Sobczynski writes that, "the sheer weirdness of the whole enterprise has a charm to it and it certainly is never boring.
 Bewildering, maybe, but never boring."
-He goes on to write, "The stuff involving the mad scientist and the unexpected results of her experiments on Diamantino are absurd enough but enter the proceedings in such an arbitrary manner that it fails to land the impact that it might have had with a more focused screenplay."
+He goes on to write: "The stuff involving the mad scientist and the unexpected results of her experiments on Diamantino are absurd enough but enter the proceedings in such an arbitrary manner that it fails to land the impact that it might have had with a more focused screenplay."